GamingsModding/TeleComponents/README.md

 ### Legal Stuff
-1. We can not be held liable for any problems which damages due to our code.
+1. We can not be held liable for any problems which damages your computer due to our code.